qlik-oss/core-website/docs/updates.md

 ### Mira released

-MIRA reached version 1.0 with a major change to not require a sidecar management component to talk to the [kubernetes](https://kubernetes.io/) APIS to request deployment data.
+In combination with the Qlik Core launch we released the first major version of Mira which no longer require a sidecar management component to talk to the
+[kubernetes](https://kubernetes.io/) APIS to request deployment data.